 To finance (part of) your study abroad some financial support is available.
 You are responsible for arranging your own grant(s).
 Make sure you apply for a grant at least six months in advance.
 To obtain a scholarship you often need to get permission from the student deans (also called student counsellor) after first obtaining approval from the Board of Examiners.

-If you are considering an Erasmus+ scholarship (for projects within Europe), your application request in OSIRIS Student should be completed at least three months before the deadline.
-For more information on the Erasmus+ scholarship, please visit the Erasmus+ website.
+If you are considering an Erasmus+ scholarship (for projects within Europe), your application request in OSIRIS Student should be completed at least six weeks before the start of you research project abroad.
+For more information on the Erasmus+ scholarship, please visit the Erasmus+ website or contact them via email@example.com.

-More information on scholarships can be found at the general UU website, the website of the international office of the Science faculty and the website of the International Office of the Medicine Faculty.
+More information on scholarships can be found at the general UU website.
 Deadlines for the different scholarships are also posted on the Facebook page of the International Office of the Medicine Faculty.

 You also have to check your personal insurances.
 You are obliged to arrange your personal insurances (health care, medical repatriation, personal liability, and -if applicable- accidents in and outside the workplace).
 A document to get you started in arranging your insurances is available here.